 Contact a Dedicated Virginia Motorcycle Accident Attorney

 If you or a loved one has been injured in a motorcycle accident, you may be facing high medical bills and other financial difficulties.
-Our Virginia personal injury attorneys understand how overwhelming these cases can be.
-The legal team at Shapiro & Appleton have been advocating for victims and their families for more than 30 years and use all available resources to get the best possible outcome for our clients.
+Our Virginia Beach motorcycle accident attorneys understand how overwhelming these cases can be.
+The legal team at Shapiro, Washburn & Sharp has been advocating for victims and their families for more than 35 years and uses all available resources to get the best possible outcome for our clients.

-Our Va.
-Accident attorneys have successfully advocated for many motorcycle accident clients and have obtained the financial damages they deserved for the injuries they sustained.
+Our personal injury attorneys have successfully represented many motorcycle accident clients, helping them obtain the financial damages they deserved for the injuries they sustained.
 We also offer a free motorcycle injury guide which offers information that you may find helpful.

 An experienced personal injury attorney with dual licensure in Virginia and North Carolina, Eric Washburn received a B.B.A. in Finance from James Madison University—initially worked in the information technology field before obtaining his law degree from Thomas M. Cooley Law School in Lansing, Michigan.
 Once an Assistant Commonwealth’s Attorney in Danville, Va., Eric has been recognized by Super Lawyers Magazine as a “Rising Star” Super Lawyer in Virginia since 2014.